(Insights into the World on July 8, 2002- The Daily Yomiuri )

 Soccer is now becoming as complicated as a mathematical equation.

-Teams probe for a specific weakness, the inability to protect adequately a specific area, or a difference in the height of the players-which is Germany's comparative advantage, built on scoring from high balls into the penalty area.
+a specific area, or a difference in the height of the players-which is

 For the avid soccer fan, these tactics have the fascination of a fencing match in which two experts probe each other's weaknesses until one makes the decisive thrust.
 But it casts doubt on how quickly Americans will take to a game of such low scoring, however intricate the maneuvers.